 Design and Build

 Those of you expecting a much more aggressive shape to go with that hefty power output might come away a little disappointed.
 As far as styling goes, this isn't a big wing, shouty sort of car.
-Jaguar has shown that it can and probably will develop more extrovert versions of the R but there's a measured restraint about this one that looks classy and well-judged.
-It manages to make the Porsche Cayman seem rather hall-of-mirrors in its proportioning, and while it's not as instantly beautiful as an Aston Martin Vantage, it looks as if it would thoroughly work the Vantage over in a bar fight.
+There's a pricier, slightly more extrovert version of this model badged the SVR if you want it, but there's a measured restraint about the standard 'R' that looks classy and well-judged.
+A slightly smarter front end and full-LED headlamps mark out this lightly revised version.
+Overall, this model still manages to make the Porsche 718 Cayman seem rather hall-of-mirrors in its proportioning, and while it's not as instantly beautiful as an Aston Martin Vantage, it looks as if it would thoroughly work the Vantage over in a bar fight.
 Spotters will note the R's raised bonnet vents and the gloss side sills.
 There are some lovely details such as the pop-out door handles and the single flying buttress that swoops down from one side of the centre console, to the neatly styled gear selector, the giant TFT display in the dash and the deep-set driving position.
 The boot is relatively big, giving the Coupe shape a definite advantage over the tiny boot of the F-TYPE drop top.
 You'll get 315 litres in up to the parcel shelf and 407 litres to the window line.

 Market and Model

-In many ways the F-TYPE R Coupe's biggest rival might well be the 380PS F-TYPE 3.0 S Coupe which still packs a concussive punch yet retails for £25,000 less.
+In many ways the £90,000 F-TYPE R Coupe's biggest rival might well be the 400PS F-TYPE 400 SPORT Coupe which still packs a concussive punch yet retails for £20,000 less.
 That's a huge step in price in the range and while the R Coupe can indeed mix it in performance terms with cars costing a good deal more, how badly do you need that added power?
 It comes very well equipped though, with many of the extras you'd pay thousands for in a typical Porsche 911 being included as standard.
 Carbon ceramic brakes, 20-inch alloy wheels, a twin-stitched premium leather interior, a ten-speaker Meridien 380w stereo, a switchable sports exhaust, satellite navigation, digital radio and Bluetooth are all standard.